 When you receive money from someone, you can also initiate a transfer directly to your bank or choose to keep the money in your Venmo account for the next time you need to pay someone else.

 How Do You Set Up Venmo for a Nonprofit?

-Now that you know more about Venmo, the next step is to set one up for your nonprofit organization (if you haven’t already done so).
-Unfortunately, Venmo does not yet support nonprofits in the same way that PayPal does, so you cannot create a specific nonprofit organization Venmo account.
-However, there is a private beta test Venmo is performing with a closed group of nonprofit organizations, so something could be coming in the future.
+Now that you know more about Venmo, the next step is to set one up for your nonprofit organization, if you haven’t already done so.
+Unfortunately, Venmo does not yet support nonprofits in the same way that PayPal does, so you cannot create an account for a specific nonprofit organization.
+However, there is a private beta-test Venmo is performing with a closed group of nonprofit organizations, so the option could be coming in the future.

-For now, you’ll have to create a normal Venmo account for your organization, just like your personal Venmo account.
-But, make sure to create a different Venmo account for your nonprofit so you don’t accidentally use your own.
-Also, use your organization’s image and name so your supporters will know it is the right account.
+For now, you’ll have to create a normal Venmo account for your organization, just like your personal account.
+Make sure to create a separate account for your nonprofit so you don’t accidentally use your own.
+Use your organization’s image and name so your supporters will know it is the right account.

 If you still have questions about Venmo and creating an account, visit their website to learn more info.

 How Can Venmo Take Your Nonprofit to the Next Level?